Infosheet No. 2

 Teachers’ Disability Pension (Taxable)

 Members are not eligible for this benefit unless they have at least five years of pensionable service.
-To avail of a Disability Pension under the Teachers’ Pension Plan, a member must be deemed unable to perform their duties efficiently and that inability is, to the satisfaction of the Minister, shown likely to be permanent.
+To avail of a Disability Pension under the Teachers’ Pension Plan, the member must be suffering from a physical or mental impairment that prevents them from performing the duties of the employment in which they were engaged before the commencement of the impairment provided that the impairment is medically certified to the satisfaction of the TPPC as likely to be permanent.
+Members would need to apply with the Teachers’ Pension Plan Corporation and have their application assessed.
 The amount of benefit under the Teachers’ Disability Pension is calculated according to the number of years of service accrued.
 Members with few years of service accrued are especially at risk if they are not covered by Long Term Disability Insurance.
-Note: If approved for TPP Disability Pension, a member must resign their position, but only after approval, in writing, has been obtained from the Teachers’ Pension Plan Corporation (TPPC).
+Note: If approved for TPP Disability Pension, a member shall be resigned from their position, but only after approval, in writing, has been obtained from the Teachers’ Pension Plan Corporation (TPPC).

 Canada Pension Plan Disability Benefit (Taxable)